wix-incubator/petri/mydoc/mydoc_quickstart.md

 ### Install Petri Server

-Prerequisite: Installing the Petri DB:
+#### Setup Petri's Database

 Petri requires a database.
-It has been tested against MySql and h2.
+It has been tested against MySql and H2.

 * To create the schema, run the following: